 Fig 1.
-Map of the survey location, a) Pelita Hijau and b) Pilolheya.
+Map of the survey location, a) Tulabolo Timur village, b) Pelita Hijau and c) Pilolheya.
 The access there is non-paved road shown by solid black lines.
 The red dots are the locations of the MHPP or PVPP installations.